shubhamofbce/shubhamofbce/README.md

 ### Hi there 👋, I'm Shubham Raj 🧑‍💻.

-###### A Software Developer 🚀 with experience of building Web 🕸️ and Mobile 📱 applications.
-I Figure out things, Solve some problems and I can read documentation and errors correctly to build scalable, testable, efficient and maintainable products.
+###### A Software Developer 🚀 with experience of building scalable backend systems and applications.
+I am also in love with GenAI and keep on exploring stuffs related to that.
+I am always open to build something crazy, feel free to reach out if you have an idea.

 * Building scalable and cuttinge-edge systems [@Uniqode](https://uniqode.com/).